zcthompson/smartcard-playbooks/README.md

 The client config playbook assumes the config-client-for-smart-card.sh script is in the files directory on the ipaclient role, this repository contains it, there is also the assumption the controller node can connect to the DoD website public or private to obtain certs.

-Additonal code added for password complexity considerations.
-Expect package must be available on target systems
+Thank you to Zach/Dean for helping with password complexity issue identification